 Led by HGSE Professors Nonie Lesaux and Stephanie Jones, faculty directors of the Saul Zaentz Early Education Initiative, CEEL includes three series.
 Each series covers foundational knowledge, skills, and tools that enable early education leaders to improve and sustain high-quality early education for the learners they serve.

-The CEEL Portfolio includes the following three series:
+CEEL includes the following three series:

 - Series 1: Leading for Early Learning and Development